 Server

 I used a 12th gen i5 for the processor.
-I orignally had an I3 with no video output.
-When I installed the Tesla K80 graphics card the server would not run its services.
-With the i5 I could read the output and diagnose the issues (it just needed me to select the kernel) It is a little slower than her laptop which is a 13th gen i7.
+It is a little slower than her laptop which is a 13th gen i7.
 I was limited to the 12th gen i5 because I used a mATX case and the CPU fan could only handle the TDP of the 12th gen i5.
 The benefit to using this CPU is that she can run the analysis on it and still use her laptop for other work.

 Tesla K80